jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 You may not use registers for your registers, you must use flip flops.
 Place the registers in the upper-left corner of your circuit, and ensure that each has a tunnel named *R0* to *R7* respectively connecting to the output of the register.

+Additionally, you will need to attach a tunnel named *Reset* to the reset pin of the flip flops in your registers.
+When the *Reset* signal is set to one, all the registers should be reset to zero.

 **3. Decoder**

 The decoder will determine the destination register of any output from the ALU by specifying a single high value on one of the eight decoder outputs.